 The following tables all abide by my standard format and include factorizations for index n up to 1000.

-The 12115 composite cofactors of these numbers are given in numerical order in this file.
+The 10731 composite cofactors of these numbers are given in numerical order in this file.
 Each line consists of the decimal representation of a composite integer followed by a TAB followed by the abbreviated name for the number of which it is a factor.
-The data is rather large, currently over 6 megabytes, and is gzipped for efficiency of storage and transmission.
+The data is rather large, currently almost 6 megabytes, and is gzipped for efficiency of storage and transmission.

 Many people have helped to find factors of (G)CW numbers, sometimes unwittingly, and I have tried to give them appropriate credit.
 New discoveries are added to the progress tables as I learn of them.
 New contributions are always welcome and additional information is available for those wishing to help the GCW factorization project.